C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 3 Confidential Ports Record: Lists information on all world ports of

-of loading/unloading, craft risk, theft & pilferage risk, climate,
+loading/unloading, craft risk, theft & pilferage risk, climate, customs

-in ocean trade (name, flag, current voyage, date last sailing, date last
+ocean trade (name, flag, current voyage, date last sailing, date last report,

-subscribers casualty slips with information of all occurrences which are
+casualty slips with information of all occurrences which are likely to affect

 Institute of London Underwriters (ILU):